azdavis/millet/docs/manual.md

 For more exotic projects, you may wish to create an optional [`millet.toml`](#millettoml).

-Note that a group file, or a `millet.toml` file pointing to a group file, **must** be present **directly** in the directory that you open VS Code onto.
+Note that a group file, or a `millet.toml` file pointing to a group file, **must** be present **directly** in the directory that you open your editor onto.
 It can't be in subdirectories, because Millet will not look in subdirectories, unless you tell it to via `millet.toml`.

 If a file is not transitively reachable from the root group file, it **will not** be analyzed.